mrc-ide/individual/joss/paper.md

 modelling in R. However, it is fully implemented in R, limiting the scope for scale and optimisation.

-Other packages in R are more specialised and limit user models to common forms.
-These include SimInf [@Bauer:2016], nosoi [@Lequime:2020],
-SPARSEMODr [@Mihaljevic:2021], EpiILMCT [@Almutiry:2020] and
+Other epidemiology packages in R are more specialised and restrict user models to common forms.
+These include SimInf [@Bauer:2016], nosoi [@Lequime:2020], SPARSEMODr [@Mihaljevic:2021], EpiILMCT [@Almutiry:2020] and EpiILM [@Warriyar:2020].
-EpiILM [@Warriyar:2020].